dan-reid/Generative-Design-Max-MSP/README.md

 mgraphics.fill(); // without this, the shape isn't actually drawn
 ```

-### color
+### Color

-When using `mgraphics`, color values are normalized between 0 - 1 and are alway ing RGB colour space.
-While in many instances, this is perfectly fine - it can sometimes feel less intuitive in work in this way.
-To get around this you can use the `m4x.color()` which is a clone of `p5`'s color object and support RBG, HSB, and HSL color modes while remaining fully compatible with `mgraphics`.
+When using `mgraphics`, color values are normalized between 0 - 1 and are always in RGB colour space.
+While this is perfectly fine in many instances - it can sometimes feel less intuitive in work in this way.
+To get around this you can use the `m4x.color()` which is a clone of `p5`'s color object and supports RBG, HSB, and HSL color modes while remaining fully compatible with `mgraphics`.

 ```javascript
 var { m4x } = require('m4x');